drug-design/course/docs/chapters/peptidomimetics.md

     Chemistry and Biochemistry of Amino Acids, Peptides and Proteins, Vol. III Marcel Dekker  1983

-#### Browser of Bioisosteric Replacements
+##### Browser of Bioisosteric Replacements
 *[Bioisosteric]: A compound resulting from the exchange of a group of atoms with another and having similar biological properties to the parent compound.

+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/browser-bioisosteric-replacements-84fa99ea'><i class='fa fa-play' aria-hidden='true'></i></button>

-=== "pic"
+=== "Pic"
     ![](https://media.drugdesign.org/course/peptidomimetics/replacement.gif){: loading=lazy }

 === "3D Browser"
-    <div id="nglviewer-container-browser-bio" class="nglviewer-container" data-molecule-id="bio" style="width: 750px; height: 450px;" data-initialized="false"></div>
+    <div id='nglviewer-container-bio' class='nglviewer-container' data-molecule-id='bio' style='width: 750px; height: 450px;' data-initialized='false'></div>

 #### C&alpha; Modifications

-Modification of the amino acid &alpha;-carbon is another approach of backbone mimicry.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/calpha-modifications-fafdfc60'><i class='fa fa-play' aria-hidden='true'></i></button>Modification of the amino acid &alpha;-carbon is another approach of backbone mimicry.
 For example it is possible to replace the C&alpha; with a nitrogen atom (to give azapeptides) or a boron (to give borapeptide), and also consider mono or di-substitutions of the &alpha;-carbon atom (synthetic non-coded amino acids).

 ![](https://media.drugdesign.org/course/peptidomimetics/c_modification.gif){: loading=lazy }

 ##### Tetra Substituted Amino Acids

-Tetra substituted amino acids are widely used in peptidomimetics for their conformational properties that are restricted by steric effects with the substituents.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/tetra-substituted-amino-acids-9d664332'><i class='fa fa-play' aria-hidden='true'></i></button>Tetra substituted amino acids are widely used in peptidomimetics for their conformational properties that are restricted by steric effects with the substituents.
 When inserted into a peptide chain, most of the tetra substituted amino acids are strong promoters of folded and helical conformations such as &beta;-turns, &alpha;-helices and 3<sub>10</sub>-helices.
 Here we present some typical situations.
 *[peptidomimetics]: Compounds that are peptide mimetics.
 They have non-peptide structures in part or in full, and mimic the the pharmacological activity of peptides.